xaviervalarino/portfolio/src/case-studies/netgear-captive-portal.md

 <section class="grid indenter:3/5 flip-top:kid border-top:3px border-accent:cyan">
 ## Background
 Alongside offering their own SaaS product, OPSWAT was contracted to build a wireless cloud management system for Netgear.
-I was lead designer for the project.
+I led design on many of the later sprints.
 The application included features for setting up a captive portal—a webpage that newly connected users would have to pass through before gaining access to the broader network.
 Corporate clients wanted to personalize these entry points.

 ---